chungndinh/demo-aks-k8s/readme.md

 Secret: token of github
 ID&Description: token-github
 # 4.3 Create token github
-repo, admin:org_hook, notifications, user, write:discussion
+# 4.4 Add key GKE
+Click the "Add credentials" link.
+Select the "Google Service Account from private key" credential type and set the project name (which doubles as the credential identifier) to gke.
+Select the "JSON key" radio button and upload the JSON key obtained in Step 2.
+Click "OK" to save the changes. repo, admin:org_hook, notifications, user, write:discussion
 # 5. Add NodeJS Plugin  "tools {nodejs "node"}" in Jenkinsfile
 Global Tool Configuration -> NodeJS -> name: node